 9. Giovanni Di Lorenzo

-Another full-back still tearing it up in his 30s in Serie A is Napoli’s Giovanni Di Lorenzo.
+Napoli’s Giovanni Di Lorenzo has been a lynchpin of one of the most successful eras in the club’s history.
 Italian football has been rough for the last couple of years.
 The national side failed to qualify for the 2022 World Cup and crashed and burned in their defence of the title at Euro 2024.
 However, Di Lorenzo has remained a consistent performer for Napoli and continues to age like fine wine under new head coach Antonio Conte.

 Di Lorenzo was a late bloomer in every sense, not making his Serie A debut until 25.
 He spent most of his career in Italy’s Serie B and C. A move from Empoli and over 200 appearances have seen him become a hero in Naples.
-The Italian international captained Napoli to their first Serie A title in 33 years during the 2022/23 season.
+The Italian international captained Napoli to their first Serie A title in 33 years during the 2022/23 season and a second in 2024/25.
 Di Lorenzo is Mr. Reliable for Napoli and his national team, having helped Gli Azzurri to the European Championship trophy in 2021.

 Giovanni Di Lorenzo may not have the flair that some modern full-backs boast, but his reliability when one-on-one with top forwards is priceless for Napoli.
 They are back battling for the Scudetto this season and could be a good pick to bet on winning Serie A next season.
 Di Lorenzo has led the charge with the captain’s armband wrapped proudly around his arm.